demetriougreo/Ecal2022/README.md

 # Ecal2022
 The Folder Analyse contains all scripts develloped during the Summer project.
 It contains 5 different folders, each dedicated to each individual task.
-Regarding he steps once has to follow in order to navigate her/himself in the folders it could check the actual documentation report, as well as the Tutorial Video.
+Regarding he steps once has to follow in order to navigate her/himself in the folders it could check the actual documentation report, as well as the Tutorial Videos.
+ALL TUTORIAL VIDEOS CAN BE FOUND IN THE DROPBOX LINK https://www.dropbox.com/scl/fo/zibashvvy0nbgikb5e1l5/h?dl=0&rlkey=mnkh42qw97nri6yjqlfdntc82

 ## Amplitude Calibration ##
 Amplitude Calibration contains all relative scripts and data, with regard to the charge integration of the Tofpets.
 Each tofpet, consists of 3 integration sub-circuits,